AP Testing FAQs

 Q: What if my student will be absent on the date of the AP exam?

 A: The AP exam schedule is set by the College Board and the counseling department at Haslett High School has NO control over this schedule.
 Please check your individual family and student calendars before registering for an exam.
-If you have a conflict with an exam date you must notify Kasey Sauder in writing via email prior to the registration deadline (TBD).
 Administrative approval will be required for a late testing date.
 Late testing may be subject to an additional fee that is assessed by College Board.